johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2016-11-12-my-subconscious-is-better-developer.md

 ---
 Occasionally I flatter myself that I'm alright at this development lark.
 Such egotistical talk is foolish.
 What makes me pause even more when I consider the proposition is this: my subconscious is a better developer than I am.

 What's this fellow talking about?

-There's 2 of me.
+There's two of me.
 Not identical twins; masquerading as a single man (spoiler: I am not a Christopher Nolan movie).
 No. There's me, the chap who's tapping away at his keyboard and solving a problem.
 And there's the other chap too.

 I have days when I'm working away at something and I'll hit a brick wall.
 I produce solutions that work but are not elegant.
 I'm not proud of them.
 Or worse, I fail to come up with something that solves the problem I'm facing.
 So I go home.
 I see my family, I have some food, I do something else.
 I context switch.
 I go to sleep.